Draktir/SYSC3303/Iteration04/README.txt

 Testing:
   - Client:
     - Try to do a RRQ entering a file that already exists on the client.
+       -> Does not send an error packet, since existing file is discovered before sending RRQ.
   - Server:
     - Try to do a WRQ sending a file that already exists on the Server.